-The following six taught modules are designed to equip PSIBS students with the essential background knowledge and practical skills for their research projects:
+The following six taught modules are designed to equip students with the essential background knowledge and practical skills for their research projects:

 The modules cover both theoretical and laboratory/instrumentation-based components.
-Core material is taught by dedicated DTC staff while detailed applications in various imaging areas are presented as seminars by the relevant specialists including other academic staff and our industrial partners.
+Core material is taught by dedicated KAT staff while detailed applications in various biomedical areas are presented as seminars by the relevant specialists including other academic staff and our industrial partners.
 Our ethos throughout the program is of individual support starting from the very first year.
 Thus where specific needs or interests are identified, an individual programme of guided study and tutorial support is offered and monitored through the training needs analysis process.

-Professional and transferable skills (1 x 30 credits)
+- Professional and transferable skills (1 x 30 credits)

-Mini-projects (3 x 30 credits)
+Mini-projects (2 x 45 credits)

-Practical experience in physical science, computer science and biomedicine
+- Practical experience in physical science, computer science and biomedicine

-Interdisciplinary projects chosen by the students
+- Interdisciplinary projects chosen by the students

 Each of the mini-projects is assessed using a different form of assessment:

-A written project report and oral presentation
+- A written project report and oral presentation

-Preparation of a draft journal paper
+- Preparation of a draft journal paper

 The taught part of the course and mini-projects are followed by a self-selected three-year PhD research project.
 In order to progress to this full project in the second year of the course students must:

-Pass ALL taught modules (≥ 50%)
+Pass ALL taught modules (= 50%)

-Obtain ≥ 60% across the three mini-projects
+Obtain = 60% across the three mini-projects

-Obtain ≥ 60% over the taught and skills modules
+Obtain = 60% over the taught and skills modules

 Years 2 to 4: Research

-Like mini-projects, full PhD research projects are carried out under the supervision of three researchers from the different but complementary disciplines of biomedical imaging.
+Like mini-projects, full Thesis PhD research projects are carried out under the supervision of three researchers from the different but complementary disciplines of biomedical imaging.
 One of the supervisors is the lead supervisor.

-Supervisors propose outline projects
+- Supervisors propose outline projects

-Students may also propose projects with Director approval
+- Students may also propose projects with Director approval

 A wide range of research topics are available:

 To promote interactions and ensure students continue to develop a broad base of expertise, a ‘buddy scheme’ pairs each student with another student from different background and on a different project.
-Students are also required to participate in DTC-wide imaging workshops and additional training courses (at least one module per year) specific to their chosen research area and chosen from the existing specialised MSc level provision at the University of Birmingham.
+Students are also required to participate in CDT-wide imaging workshops and additional training courses (at least one module per year) specific to their chosen research area and chosen from the existing specialised MSc level provision at the University of Birmingham.

-The stimulation of novel research is an important part of DTC activity.
+The stimulation of novel research is an important part of CDT activity.
 Seminars and workshops with internal and external academic and industrial speakers, aimed at the continuing education of established academic staff, also enable students to be at the forefront of learning about new technologies and concepts at the interface of imaging and biology.
-In addition the students actively participate in the PSIBS seminar programme to present the results of their mini-projects and update others on results in their PhD projects.
+In addition the students actively participate in the Centre seminar programme to present the results of their mini-projects and update others on results in their PhD projects.

-DTC students automatically become members of the University Graduate School, which provides a variety of generic courses such as IT skills and presentation skills.
+CDT students automatically become members of the University Graduate School, which provides a variety of generic courses such as IT skills and presentation skills.